hanashiro/gsw-notas/README.md

 ## DataBase

-To seed the database, run the following command:
+To seed the database, enter the `back` folder and run the following command:

 ```bash
 npm run seed